RShupe/CryptoWatch/README.md

 Choose from a list of supported currencies and you can see all the data/graphs from the past 24 hours.
 You can toggle desktop notifications if the currency shows +% at a given time.

+You need a stable Internet connection to use CryptoWatch effectivly.

 Developed by: GNUman (pspslimboy), and Waffle (IamWaffle)